composer/composer/doc/04-schema.md

 Custom package repositories to use.

-By default composer just uses the packagist repository.
+By default Composer just uses the packagist repository.
 By specifying repositories you can get packages from elsewhere.

 Repositories are not resolved recursively.
 You can only add them to your main